aoh83/awesome-cli/README.md

  - [starship](https://starship.rs/): another fast prompt for a shell
  - [zoxide](https://github.com/ajeetdsouza/zoxide): a replacement for cd with fuzzy search and history
  - [ripgrep](https://github.com/BurntSushi/ripgrep): a fast replacement for ack, silver search to look for regex matches in directories
+ - [yq](https://github.com/mikefarah/yq): the smaller brother of jq. a yaml query language, to transform yaml files
  - [delta](https://github.com/dandavison/delta): diffing tool which is handy for git

 ## Terminal Multiplexers